sarzorwyn/singapore-gtfs/README.md

-# Singapore GTFS (Updated 2018-04-28)
+# Singapore GTFS

-This is a composed version of the data based on scheduling data available online gathered through scripts and some manual data entry.
+This is a fork of yinshangyang's Singapore GTFS feed, with the goal of using LTA bus data feeds together with manual train data input.

-It might be dirty in places.

 ## Notes

 ### Weekdays only

 At the moment, only weekday schedules are covered.
-The reason behind this is that my needs only required this amount of schedule information.
-The effort to cover Saturday and Sunday didn’t justify the returns.

 So much as possible, the peak and off-peak hours and frequencies are represented.